Convolutional Neural Networks on Graphs with Chebyshev Approximation, Revisited

-where $\Hat{\lambda}_i \in [-1,1]$ for $i=1,2,...,n$ are the eigenvalues of the scaled Laplacian matrix $\mathbf{\hat{\mathbf{L}}}$.
-ChebNet~\cite{Chebnet} then defined graph convolution using Chebyshev approximated filters, while the most recent work was inspired by ChebNet and used Monomial (i.e, GPR-GNN~\cite{chien2021GPR-GNN}) and Bernstein (i.e., BernNet~\cite{bernnet}) bases to approximate graph filters.
-In order to evaluate the approximation ability of Chebyshev polynomials, we propose ChebNet with explicit coefficients, ChebBase, which simply replaces the Monomial basis of GPR-GNN and Bernstein basis of BernNet with a Chebyshev basis.
-The expression of ChebBase is defined as:
+where $\Hat{\lambda}$ is the eigenvalue of the scaled Laplacian matrix $\mathbf{\hat{\mathbf{L}}}$.
+ChebNet~\cite{Chebnet} then defined the graph convolutions using the Chebyshev approximated filters, while recent works were inspired by ChebNet and used Monomial (i.e., GPR-GNN~\cite{chien2021GPR-GNN}) and Bernstein (i.e., BernNet~\cite{bernnet}) bases to approximate filters.
+In order to evaluate the approximation ability of Chebyshev basis, we propose ChebNet with explicit coefficients, ChebBase, which simply replaces the Monomial basis of GPR-GNN and Bernstein basis of BernNet with the Chebyshev basis.
+The expression of ChebBase is

 where $f_{\theta}(\mathbf{X})$ denotes Multi-Layer Perceptron (MLP).
 Table~\ref{basis_acc} reveals the results of ChebBase, GPR-GNN and BernNet for node classification tasks on three citation graphs.
-We can observe that ChebBase has the worst performance, which is inconsistent with the Chebyshev basis can approximate minimax polynomial in theory.
+We can observe that ChebBase has the worst performance, which is inconsistent with the fact that the Chebyshev basis can approximate minimax polynomial in theory.
 Therefore, the second question is: \emph{Why is ChebNet's filter inferior to that of GPR-GNN and BernNet, despite the fact that Chebyshev polynomials have a higher approximation ability?}